SUSE-Cloud/suse-cloud-appliances/demos/HA/README.md

 *   on `controller1` run `crm_mon` command
 *   kill `controller2` node via `halt` or `shutdown -h now`
 *   watch on consoles with `crm_mon` how all services are bringing up by pacemaker

+## Performing Vagrant operations

+If you want to use `vagrant` to control the VMs, e.g. `vagrant halt` / `destroy`, then first `cd` to the `vagrant/` subdirectory of the git
+repository:

+    cd ../../vagrant